 Life is extremely complex, or at least it can seem that way.
-Despite all that complexity and the vastness of time and space, you still only have to decide what you are going to do right now.
-That is all you have control over.
+Despite all that complexity and the vastness of time and space, you still only must decide what you are going to do right now.
+That is all over which you have control.
 And how do you boil everything down - how do you get it from the complex to the comprehensible - so that you can decide how to use your time and actions now?
-Simply put: reason.
-Furthermore, the Stoics have applied their reasoning and have arrived at the conclusion of: virtue is the sole good.
+Simply put, reason.
+Furthermore, the Stoics applied their reasoning and arrived at the conclusion of “virtue is the sole good.”
 Therefore, if you funnel all your choices and thinking into the paradigm of "virtue is the sole good" then you will see this complex world through the lens of wisdom, justice, courage and temperance.

-Extending that concept on to society and civilization; Plato perhaps saw society as full of philosophers where everyone was enlightened.
+Extending that concept to society and civilization; Plato perhaps saw society as full of philosophers where everyone was enlightened.
 It is a worthy goal.
-But philosophically herding humans is about as easy as herding cats.
-Therefore any progress you make in enlightening others ought to be celebrated as no small (mean or average) achievement.
+But philosophically herding humans is far more difficult than herding cats.
+Therefore, any progress you make in enlightening others ought to be celebrated as no small (mean or average) achievement.

 (see also Citadel p.
 271, 303-305)